Bamboo Best Practice - System Requirements

 Bamboo also requires a number of services for efficient operation.
 You need to consider:

-- The database connection pool size.
+- Database connection pool size.

-- The number of local agents.
+- Number of local agents.

-- The number of remote or elastic agents.
+- Number of remote or elastic agents.

 Database connection pool size